the paratheatre workings

 Antero:

 Passive receptivity is like a double yin in its capacity to fully absorb.
-You’re sitting down in a school and there is a lecture happening and you’re just absorbing everything … you try to take in all the information, you write notes, you’re recording it, it’s full-on absorption of data … it’s a passive position.
-I find active receptivity a far more interesting development.
-That's when you're capable of taking in information while interacting with it.
-You're having your own thoughts about it and your own feelings.
-And you start to develop your own point of view about what you're absorbing.
-And that's where you can get into some processes of creative thought, independent thinking, emotional autonomy.
-You can develop your own feelings, your own positioning and view... instead of pretending that you are some objective, neutral observer which I think is silly and delusional.
+You’re sitting down in a school and there is a lecture happening and you’re just absorbing everything … you try to take in all the information, you write notes, you’re recording it, it’s full-on absorption of data -- a passive position.
+Active receptivity happens when you're capable of taking in information while interacting with it.
+You're having your own thoughts about it and listening to your own feelings.
+You start to develop your own point of view about what you're absorbing.
+And that's where you can get into processes of creative thought, independent thinking, emotional autonomy.
+You develop your own feelings, your own positioning and view... instead of pretending that you are some objective, neutral observer which I find silly and delusional.

-And in the medium of this paratheatre work ... active receptivity happens when you get around to letting your body respond with its impulses to a particular stimulus or source of energy you're absorbing.
-Whereas if you're just absorbing energy in your body passively ... eventually it will immobilise you.
-Then there is no impetus to move because the impulses are blocked by the inertia of too much passivity.
+In the medium of this paratheatre work, active receptivity happens when you let your body respond with its impulses to a particular stimulus or source of energy you're absorbing.
+Whereas if you're just absorbing energy in your body passively, eventually it will immobilze you with more experience and information than you know what to do with.
+The impulses to move are blocked by the inertia of too much passivity.

 Jessica: My next question is around the dynamic of will and surrender.
 And I’ve put intention in there as well.
 Somewhere these concepts are all floating about and I’m curious how you see that dynamic.